sonugiri1043/Tech-Deep-Dive/README.md

 **Kubernetes uses Docker as the underlying container platform**.

 ## What Is Kubernetes?
-Kubernetes is an **automated container orchestration platform**, which is responsible for deploying, elastically scaling, and managing applications based on containers.
+Kubernetes is an **automated container orchestration platform**, which is responsible for **deploying, elastically scaling, and managing applications** based on containers.

+Following are the  other popular container orchestration engines:
+- Docker swarm
+- Apache Mesos

+## Why Kubernetes?
+- Was originally designed at Google.
+Have been running at Google for years now.
+- Battle-tested with applications like Gmail, youtube, etc
+- Very active development ecosystem.
+Backed by industry leaders like Google, Microsoft, Amazon, IBM, Oracle, etc
+- Matured & stable.
+Used by most of the big companies today

 ## Core Features of Kubernetes